 A windshield repair takes about 30 minutes or less, and the vehicle is safe to drive immediately.
 With a windshield replacement, the timing can vary depending on weather conditions and the type of materials used.
 Your technician will let you know the safe time to start driving again.

-If a damaged windshield can be repaired rather than replaced, you won’t have to pay your comprehensive deductible.1 If a windshield replacement is needed, the deductible will apply.
+If a damaged windshield can be repaired rather than replaced, you won’t have to pay your comprehensive deductible (that’s the amount you pay before insurance kicks in).1 If a windshield replacement is needed, the deductible will apply.

 If you have any question about the claims process or your insurance coverage, please contact your local Erie agent.